-The Center's work is focused in four initiatives - ecology, marketing and food systems, policy and cross-cutting (water, energy, soil and alternative farming systems).
-Center funding comes from state appropriations and from fees on nitrogen fertilizer and pesticides, as established by the 1987 Iowa Groundwater Protection Act.
+The Leopold Center for Sustainable Agriculture at Iowa State University was created to identify and develop new ways to farm profitably while conserving natural resources as well as reducing negative environmental and social impacts.
+The Center's work focuses on four initiatives: ecology, marketing and food systems, policy, and cross-cutting.
+Funding comes from state appropriations and from fees on nitrogen fertilizer and pesticides, as established by the 1987 Iowa Groundwater Protection Act.

-As part of its long-standing competitive grants program, the Leopold Center makes funds available to researchers and educators at all Iowa colleges and universities, and to investigators at private, nonprofit agencies and foundations in the state.
-These awards often act as seed money to initiate work for which other large sources of funding then become available.
+As part of its long-standing Competitive Grants Program, the Leopold Center makes funds available to researchers, investigators, and educators at all Iowa colleges and universities, and at Iowa nonprofit agencies and foundations.
+These awards often act as seed money for other larger sources of funding for research projects.
 Since 1988, the Leopold Center has awarded more than 500 competitive grants.

 The Center's mission includes an educational component to inform the agricultural community and the general public about its research findings.
-The Center collaborates with ISU Extension and other university, state, and local organizations to communicate research findings.
+The Center collaborates with ISU Extension and Outreach and others to communicate research findings.
 It also supports conferences, seminars and special events related to the four research initiatives.

-The Leopold Center has a national reputation for cutting-edge research on nitrogen management to improve water quality, riparian buffers, rotational grazing, food systems, low-input cropping systems, and alternative swine production systems (hoop barns).
-The Center's work is leading to significant dividends for Iowa -- cleaner water, better conservation of natural resources and greater agricultural vitality.
-Especially important is its exploration of new production and marketing opportunities for Iowans and their food systems.
+The Leopold Center has a national reputation for supporting cutting-edge research which is leading to significant dividends for Iowa -- cleaner water, better conservation of natural resources, and greater agricultural vitality.

 Printable overview [PDF]